FreySolarEye/freysolareye.github.io/_posts/2023-03-18-Tearing-The-Fourth-Wall-Breaking-Zyxel-Encryption.md

 {:.no_toc}

 1. Encrypted firmwares can be reversed back to their plaintext version, you just need a brain for it
-2. Static and Dynamic analysis play a huge role on the recovery process
+2. Static and Dynamic analysis play a huge role in the recovery process
 3. Always search for string patterns in the binaries, they contain huge information for the underlying system